 Municipal Waste Recycling Program

-USAID’s Municipal Waste Recycling Program (MWRP) reduces land-based sources of ocean plastic waste in four of the top five contributing countries— Indonesia, Philippines, Sri Lanka and Vietnam.
-Through MWRP, USAID provides grants and technical assistance to a variety of local actors, such as NGOs and recycling entrepreneurs, for innovative, local, and sustainable solutions to improve solid waste management and waste recycling efforts in and around targeted cities.
+USAID’s five-year (2016-2021) Municipal Waste Recycling Program (MWRP) reduces land-based sources of ocean plastic waste in four of the top five contributing countries— Indonesia, Philippines, Sri Lanka and Vietnam.
+Through MWRP, USAID has provided 30 grants and technical assistance to a variety of local actors, such as NGOs and recycling entrepreneurs, for innovative, local, and sustainable solutions to improve solid waste management and waste recycling efforts in and around targeted cities.
+As a result, people across the four countries are benefiting from cleaner and healthier cities with improved waste management services.
+Having recognized their effectiveness, local governments plan to extend and replicate these approaches.

 Partnership with Circulate Capital

-In April 2019, USAID signed an agreement leveraging more than $100 million in a private-sector investment strategy managed by Circulate Capital and funded by multinational companies, including PepsiCo, Procter & Gamble, Dow, Danone, Unilever, and Coca-Cola.
-USAID will provide a $35 million, 50 percent loan-portfolio guarantee through the Development Credit Authority (DCA), which will be used to incentivize private capital investment in the recycling value chain in South and Southeast Asia.
-Circulate Capital will make loans to recycling companies and other entities in the recycling value chain working to reduce improperly disposed municipal solid waste and encourage new investment in the sector.
+In June 2019, USAID launched an agreement leveraging more than $100 million in a private-sector investment strategy managed by Circulate Capital and funded by multinational companies, including PepsiCo, Procter & Gamble, Dow, Danone, Unilever, and Coca-Cola.
+USAID provides a $35 million, 50 percent loan-portfolio guarantee through the U.S. International Development Finance Corporation (DFC), which is used to incentivize private capital investment in the recycling value chain in South and Southeast Asia.
+At least 50 percent of the total facility must be used for loans in four countries that align with USAID’s MWRP (Indonesia, Philippines, Vietnam, and Sri Lanka).

 For more information about USAID’s work on ocean plastics pollution, contact: email@example.com